aotta/PiRTOII/README.md

 # PiRTO II
-Colecovision flash multicart based on Pico clone
+Intellivision flash multicart based on Pico clone

 PiRTO II  is the new version of my PiRTO multicart DIY yourself based on cheap "purple" Raspberry Pi Pico clone.